General (scope, time limits)

 Availability of interpreters and double interpretation

 Rădăuţi: IGI-DAI frequently uses the same three interpreters – one for Arabic, one for Farsi / Dari / Urdu and Kurdish.
 In 2021 IGI-DAI also contracted a female Arabic interpreter.
-The JRS representative reported that the number of interpreters in Rădăuţi is very low for such a high number of asylum seekers.
 The Farsi interpreter is also used in Galaţi by IGI-DAI and the courts.
-It was also reported that for a Kurdish speaking asylum seeker, IGI-DAI used an Arabic interpreter, informing the asylum seeker that they had no Kurdish interpreters.
-Nevertheless, IGI-DAI used a Kurdish interpreter soon after for a family.
+Double interpretation was used in one to two cases, according to the director of the centre.
+He also reported that they had interpreters of Tigrigna, Arabic, Turkish, Russian and Ukrainian.
+However, as reported in Galati, there was a lack of interpreters of rare languages.

 Timișoara: The director of the Regional Centre Timișoara mentioned that they have interpreters for all languages, except for Somali language, and when they have no interpreter they conduct the interview through videoconference.
-However, there are not too many and they are not always available.
-They were trying to recruit students from the Faculty of Medicine, but they were not interested.
-Double interpretation was not used in 2021.
+However, this was not the case in 2022, as there were no Somali asylum seekers.
+No new interpreters were recruited in 2022.
+Double interpretation was not used in 2022.

-Şomcuta Mare: The Regional Centre collaborates with the same interpreters as last year, in the following languages: Farsi, Dari, Arabic, English and French.
-There is no Somali interpreter.
-Double interpretation was not used during 2021.
-The JRS representative noted that it was difficult to indentify a Lingala speaking interpreter.
+Şomcuta Mare: The Regional Centre collaborates with the same interpreters as last year, in the following languages: Farsi, Dari, Arabic, English and French and they also have Somali, Bengali interpreters.
+Double interpretation was not used during 2022.

-Stakeholders interviewed also reported that there is a limited number of female interpreters in the asylum procedure.
+Stakeholders interviewed also reported that there is a limited number of female interpreters in the asylum procedure as of 2022.
 For example, in the Regional Centre of Galaţi, there is a female interpreter for Arabic, English, French, Russian and Ukrainian and Turkish.
 In Giurgiu, there are female interpreters for Arabic, French, English and Russian, according to the director of the centre.
-However, the JRS representative stated the contrary, that there are no female interpreters.
+However, the JRS representative stated that there wereno female interpreters.
 In Rădăuţi there are female interpreters for English/French, Russian and Arabic.
-In Şomcuta Mare there is a female English and French interpreter and in Timişoara there are female interpreters for Arabic (2-3), French, English, Russian.
+In Şomcuta Mare there is a female Bengali, English and French interpreter and in Timișoara there are female interpreters for Arabic (2-3), French, English, Russian.
 In Bucharest there are 2-3 female interpreters for Arabic and one for English, Tigrinya, French and Russian.

 All the stakeholders interviewed stated that asylum seekers may request an interpreter or case officer to be of a specific gender, but in practice this is not possible in most of the cases, due to the lack of interpreters and lack of female case officers in some of the centres.